5zig-reborn/5zig-reborn.github.io/_guides/options/customize-display.md

 The `Location` option opens a new screen where you can set the location of the Module.

-You can use the button on the very left to toggle the module's position between `Top Left`, `Top Right`, `Center Left`, `Center Right`, `Bottom Left`, `Bottom Right` and `Custom`.
+The button on the left allows you to set the module's position to either `Top Left`, `Top Right`, `Center Left`, `Center Right`, `Bottom Left`, `Bottom Right` or `Custom`.
-Last option, which can also be selected will both unlock the `Anchor` button and allow extremely precise positioning of the module through drag-and-drop method.
+Last one will automatically be selected when you drag and drop the module with your cursor.

 The `Anchor` button can be used to set the Alignment of the items relative to the module.
 For example will `Top Left` put the items on the very top-left of the module.
-The Anchor is indicated with a small red square at the red line.
+The Anchor is indicated with a small red square.
 You can toggle between `Top Left`, `Top Center`, `Top Right`, `Center Left`, `Center`, `Center Right`, `Bottom Left`, `Bottom Center` and `Bottom Right`.

 ### Server